Greggs: Greggs Moment Stores

 In September 2011, Greggs opened its first Greggs Moment, a 104-seater coffee shop, in its home town of Newcastle on Northumberland Street.
 This store was then followed by one in the nearby MetroCentre in August 2012, with five outlets in operation by February 2013.
 In August 2013, the company announced that it would discontinue its attempt to enter the coffee market, and instead focus on selling coffee from its existing stores.

 Greggs Outlet

 Greggs also has a small number of outlet shops in Northern and Central England, Scotland and two in Wales, selling unsold stock, mis-shapes and factory rejects at a discounted price, under the name Greggs Outlet.
 They were started in 1972 in Arthur's Hill, Newcastle under the name of the Greggs 'Seconds' shop.

 Bitesize Greggs

 Greggs opened a new chain of smaller shops called "Bitesize Greggs" starting with Sevenoaks railway station on 7 November 2025.
 The goal was to setup branches of the chain in areas that have high footfall, such as train station platforms, where space is limited.
-The business had reported being impacted negatively by high temperatures over the summer.
+The announcement was made following the business reporting it had been negatively impacted by high temperatures over the summer of 2025.